himynameisoleg/retropie-240p-scaling/README.md

 # RetroPie 240p Scaling Settings for Composite Output
-The following consolidated guide and source files based on [this](https://retropie.org.uk/forum/topic/11628/240p-and-mame-scaling/11) post.
+The following is a consolidated guide with source files based on [this](https://retropie.org.uk/forum/topic/11628/240p-and-mame-scaling/11) post.

-We are able to get better quality 240p signal scaling out of the built in composite output in most Raspberry Pi models.
+We can get improved 240p scaling out of the built in composite analog output in most Raspberry Pi models.
 Pi 2 and 3 have a 3.5mm jack and even the Pi Zero has "TV" pins you can solder an RCA cable to.
+With a few configuration changes we can get native 240p composite output during emulation.

-This guide assumes you have RetroPie installed with WiFi and SSH enabled.
+This guide assumes you have RetroPie installed, connected to a Wifi network and have SSH enabled.

 ## Transfering Files
-The fastest way to transfer files over SSH is using FileZilla, although there are plenty of other clients that will do the trick.
-We will need to transfer (and overwrite) several files.
+A quick way to transfer files wirelessly over SSH is using FileZilla.
+There are plenty of other clients that will do the trick as well so use your favorite.
+We will need to transfer (and overwrite) several files and configurations that will enable 240p during emulation and higher resolutions for menu legibility.

+## Updating Raspberry Pi Configs

+Download the files from this repo and connect to your Pi using FileZilla.
+Once connected we will need to transfer these files to the appropriate directory.

 Firstly replace **config.txt** with the one provided, found in:
 ```
 /boot/config.txt
 ```

-If you do not want to overwrite your config file then simply update:
+If you do not want to overwrite your config.txt file then simply update:
 ```
 disable_overscan=1
 ```